Yeti47/frozenfortress/README.md

 ## 🏗️ Architecture & Tech Stack

-FrozenFortress is built with **simplicity and pragmatism** as core driving principles.
+Frozen Fortress is built with **simplicity and pragmatism** as core driving principles.
 The architecture prioritizes:

 - **Minimal Dependencies**: Uses SQLite for data storage, eliminating the need for complex database setups
 - **Self-Contained**: All components can run on a single machine